 Why Use Wood Panels for Painting?

 There are many types of surfaces that painters can use for fine art painting.
-Canvas on stretchers have been used for a long time, and wood panels even longer.
+Canvas attached to wood stretcher bars have been used for a long time, and wood panels even longer.
 Wood is stronger and more durable then the fabric of canvas or linen, and is therefore more archival.
 Contemporary painting techniques such as pouring paint (i.e. Jackson Pollock) and gluing collage-style are much easier with a sturdy level surface such as wood.
 (By the way, Pollock did not use wood for his paintings).

 Proper preparation of an artist support is essential for producing long-lasting artwork.
 Raw wood panels need to be sealed prior to priming and painting, to keep moisture from getting to the wood causing warping and other damage.
 So once you purchase a wood panel you need to do two important steps before painting: seal to keep out moisture, and then prime to strengthen adhesion between the paint and wood panel.

 What’s the difference between hardboard and Masonite?